OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

 <div class="info" markdown="1">

-If your email test list is inactive, the email configuration uses the email list in ODC Studio. to test the email.
+If your email test list is inactive, the email configuration uses the email list in ODC Studio to test the email.

 </div>